-When the game clock shows 2:00 or less in the fourth quarter and in any overtime, the IRS review shall be conducted as soon as the ball enters the basket and the game clock is stopped.
+When the game clock shows 2:00 or less in the fourth quarter and in any overtime, the IRS review shall be conducted as soon as the referees have stopped the game for any reason.

 F-1.6 Example: A1 attempts a successful shot for a 3-point field goal.
 The referees become uncertain if A1's shot was released from the 3-point field goal area.